-Chris Kirwan begins his third season as an assistant coach for the women's soccer team.
+Chris Kirwan begins his fourth season as an assistant coach for the women's soccer team.
 During practices and games, Coach Kirwan specifically works with the squads goalkeepers.

-In his first campaign as an assistant coach, he would help the
+In his first campaign as an assistant coach, Kirwan helped the

 Lancers lead the MASCAC in goals against average (0.77) and goals

 allowed (17) as Worcester State claimed a share of the regular

 season conference title and captured their first-ever ECAC Division

 III New England Tournament crown.

 Coach Kirwan played three years of varsity soccer at St. Peter-Marian in Worcester, MA.
 During his senior year, he captained the team to their first district appearance in four years and earned both Central Mass and T&G All-Star awards.

 He continued his playing career at nearby Becker College where

 he was captain both years he played.
 While at Becker, he